Becram/imgur-image-uploader-service/README.md

 | 4|Orchestrator | Docker Compose      |

-This is a service to upload images to imgur.com via its api endpoints.
+This is a service to upload images to [imgur.com](https://www.imgur.com) via its api endpoints.
 It tasks json object to upload the image ashychronosly.
 It implements [celery](http://www.celeryproject.org/) queue with [Redis](https://redis.io/) to perform the ashynchronity of the tasks.

-First of register an app in [imgur](https://api.imgur.com/oauth2/addclient) and get a **Client-ID** and the id to [celery-queue/tasks.py](celery-queue/tasks.py)
+First of all, register an app in [imgur](https://api.imgur.com/oauth2/addclient) and get a **Client-ID** and add the id to [celery-queue/tasks.py](celery-queue/tasks.py)

 ```python
 ...